223MapAction/Model_deploy/DPG_ASSESSMENT.md

 ## Overview

-This document provides a detailed assessment of ML-Deploy's compliance with the Digital Public Goods Standard.
+This document provides a detailed assessment of Model_deploy's compliance with the Digital Public Goods Standard.
 Our goal is to ensure that our project meets the criteria for being recognized as a Digital Public Good, contributing to sustainable development and creating a more equitable world.

 ## Detailed Assessment